-If you’re interested in the history of Soho, this tour by Babylon Tours covers the cholera outbreak and lots of more of Soho’s rich history.
-Check out times and booking details here
+If you’re interested in the history of Soho, this Soho Guided Walk by Babylon Tours covers the cholera outbreak and lots of more of Soho’s rich history.

 This cocktail bar located above the chic Social Eating House at 58 Pollen Street has a seriously inventive cocktail list – and they like to have some fun with it.